-Turkish army: 13 soldiers killed, 48 wounded in bombing
+Turkish bombing: 13 soldiers killed, 55 people wounded

 Story highlights

-- The explosion occurred in central Turkey
+- The explosion occurred in central Turkey near bus carrying soliders

-(CNN)A car bomb exploded near a public bus in Turkey on Saturday, killing 13 soldiers and wounding 48 people, according to a statement from Turkey's Armed Forces.
+(CNN)A car bomb exploded near a public bus in Turkey on Saturday, killing 13 soldiers and wounding 55 people, according to Turkish officials.

+Authorities later arrested 15 people, the country's Anadolu state news agency reported, citing prosecutors.

-Civilians may have also been wounded in the blast, it said.
+Civilians may have also been wounded in the blast, according to the Turkish Armed Forces.
+Of the injured, six people are in critical condition, said Turkey's Health Minister Recep Akdag.

-A vehicle rigged with a bomb exploded next to the bus -- which was transporting off-duty soldiers, according to the country's Anadolu state news agency.
+A vehicle rigged with a bomb exploded next to the bus -- which was transporting off-duty soldiers, Anadolu reported.
 The blast happened near Erciyes University in the central province of Kayseri, according to a tweet from Anadolu.

 Turkey's President Recep Tayyip Erdogan and Prime Minister Binali Yıldırım are being briefed on the situation, according to the news agency.